qq7te/radical-product/src/_training_posts/2022-07-03-innovation-training.md

 list:
   - title: align on the problem you’re setting out to solve and why
-    copy: You’ll learn how you can use your vision in everyday decision-making to balance progress toward the long-term while managing the reality of short-term business needs.
-You’ll gain a powerful communication tool to create alignment across your organization.
+    copy: You’ll identify why the status quo is unacceptable for users and needs changing - this innovation workshop will help you avoid innovating a solution that’s a nice-to-have.
+You’ll gain powerful tools to create alignment across your organization and translate your vision for change into reality.
     img: "/images/innovation-session-1.png"
     learn: Learn why you need a Radical Vision Statement
     link: /vision/2021/03/19/vision-doesnt-have-to-be-hairy/